stormearthandlava/stormearthandlava.github.io/guide/raids/aberrus.md

 # Miscellaneous Tips
 - Recommendations that include {{ site.data.talent.if }} are written with the assumption that you have access to {{ site.data.spell.frs }}, the same applies to {{ site.data.talent.lmt }}, {{ site.data.talent.totemic_recall }} and {{ site.data.talent.call_of_the_elements }}.

-- The final boss [Scalecommander Sarkareth](https://www.wowhead.com/npc=205319/scalecommander-sarkareth) was not tested on PTR so no footage for those bosses exists.

 - GCDs spent on healing and utilities are GCDs not spent on damage, but both are necessary to down a raid boss.
 Find the balance to optimize your contributions to your raid team.